-Our court interpreters for Polish language are at your disposal when you need:
+Our Polish language court interpreters are at your disposal for:

 We also offer: